Skip to main content

 In 1714, the British government assigned a prize for a better method of determining longitude at sea.
 And John Harrison, a carpenter, began inventing watches in an attempt to solve the problem.
 His first three iterations of clock design were all too inaccurate.
 But upon a fourth iteration of the design, he achieved success in producing a watch that was resistant and accurate enough in rugged conditions that it could be safely used at sea.

-John Harrison's H4 watch utilized an obscure and intricate design that included several plates and a spring escapement system which resisted both centrifugal force and factors like pressure and temperature:
+John Harrison's H4 watch utilized an intricate design that included several plates and a spring escapement system which resisted both centrifugal force and factors like pressure and temperature:

 His design used a fast-beating balance wheel controlled by a temperature-compensated spiral spring.
 These features remained in use until stable electronic oscillators allowed very accurate portable timepieces to be made at affordable cost.

-Fast forward to the digital age, and even today, in a world immersed by electronic devices, we find time-keeping can be a problematic task still.
-For example, before a phone can use an internet protocol to send a message over the internet, it ideally first needs to agree on a time keeping strategy with a remote server on the internet, in order to reduce the likelihood of errors.
-But in the world of software, there are various ways to keep time.
+Fast forward to the digital age, and even today, we find time-keeping can be a problematic task.
+The problem crops up in GPS systems and in software ecosystems.
+For example, before a mobile app uses an internet protocol to send a message over the internet, it may first need to agree on a time keeping strategy with a remote server on the internet in order to reduce the likelihood of errors.
+But there are various ways to keep time.
 And some of them are more precise than others.
+Some might involve a centralized network time server.
+Others might rely on other methods.
+Some might rely on hardware items, like CMOS batteries.
+As hardware or battery health degrades, software precision might degrade, too.

 #include <stdio.h>